 2. Drive Defensively

-Holiday shopping, parties, and vacations mean there are a lot more drivers on the road.
+Holiday shopping, parties, and vacations mean many more drivers are on the road.
 If you’re traveling a long distance, ensure you get a good night’s sleep and start your trip early.
 Holiday drivers are often rushed and driving in unfamiliar territory.
 This means you have to watch out for erratic behavior from other drivers.
 Avoid using your phone and other distracted driving habits.
 When attending parties, remember holiday parties often serve alcohol.
 Even if you don’t plan to drink, have a plan B in place in case you shouldn’t be driving.

 3. Practice Fire Safety

 Cozy fireplaces, flickering candles, and lights everywhere create a beautiful scene.
 They also contribute to a variety of fire hazards.
-Fires during the holiday season are more frequent than any other time of year.
+Fires during the holiday season are more frequent thananyanyther time of year.
 Sadly, the number of open-flame fires on Christmas day is more than double the average.
 Use these tips to eliminate potential fire hazards due to extra cooking, decorating, and keeping your home cozy,

 - Never leave food unattended on the stove.